UN offensive into North Korea: Eighth Army deployment

+MacArthur demanded North Korea's surrender on 1 October, and received no reply.
+The demand was made again "for the last time" on 9 October, again without an official response.
+The demand was rejected by Kim Il Sung in a radio broadcast from Pyongyang on the morning of 10 October; the broadcast was monitored in Tokyo.

 Offensive

 ROK I Corps captures Wonsan and Hungnam (30 September – 17 October)

 Regardless of whether the UN forces did or did not cross the 38th Parallel, there was always the strong probability that the ROK troops would.
 Syngman Rhee had often stated his intention of halting the ROK only at the Yalu.
 Speaking at a mass meeting at Pusan on 19 September he said, "We have to advance as far as the Manchurian border until not a single enemy soldier is left in our country."
 He said that he did not expect the UN forces to stop at the 38th Parallel, but if they did, he continued, "we will not allow ourselves to stop."
 A message dropped by a Korean Military Advisory Group (KMAG) G-3 officer from a light plane at Samch'ok and delivered to Colonel Emmerich at Kangnung on the afternoon of 29 September ordered the ROK 3rd Division to cross the 38th Parallel and proceed to Wonsan as soon as possible.
 Advanced patrols of the ROK 3rd Division crossed the parallel on 30 September.
 The next day just before noon two rifle companies crossed the border and came under fire from KPA troops in old fixed positions north of the Parallel.
 On 2 October the ROK 3rd and Capital Divisions established their command posts in Yangyang, 8 mi north of the parallel.
-Although General MacArthur made the first official public announcement of forces under UN command crossing the 38th Parallel on 3 October, the American press had reported the incident the day before.
+Although MacArthur made the first official public announcement of forces under UN command crossing the 38th Parallel on 3 October, the American press had reported the incident the day before.
 Anticipating that ROK forces would cross the Parallel, newspaper correspondents flew to Kangnung, just south of the border on the east coast, to get the news.
 Now began a remarkable phase of the pursuit.
 The ROK 3rd Division traveled northward night and day, on foot and by vehicle, out of communication most of the time with higher headquarters, without flank protection to the west, and bypassing many KPA groups which often attacked their supply points in the rear.
 There were some costly firefights on the road north.
 The KPA 5th Division with about 2,400 survivors, retreating as best it could ahead of the ROK's, kept the pursuing advanced elements under mortar and 76 mm. antitank fire.
 The road was heavily mined and lead vehicles had many casualties.
 From fortified positions, including connecting trenches, caves, and dug-in gun positions, the KPA tried to stop or slow the ROK advance, however the 3rd Division averaged about 15 mi a day.